 (2) To create an environment for deeper discussions on business strategies and projects with risks.
 Following the resolution to amend the Articles of Incorporation at the 120th Annual General Meeting of Shareholders held on June 28, 2023, we transitioned from a company with a Board of Corporate Auditors to a company with an Audit and Supervisory Committee.
 Additionally, to strengthen the important decision-making and supervisory functions of the Board of Directors and to improve the efficiency of business execution, we have introduced an executive officer system.
-Authority related to business execution has been delegated to executive officer (CEO) and Chief Financial Officer (CFO), the executive officers perform their duties based on the instructions of the directors in charge of corporate departments and business departments.
+Authority related to business execution has been delegated to executive officers appointed by the Board of Directors, and under the supervision of the Chief Executive Officer (CEO) and Chief Financial Officer (CFO), the executive officers perform their duties based on the instructions of the directors in charge of corporate departments and business departments.